La Grenouillère (Monet): Description

 As in his earlier picture of the Garden at Sainte-Adresse, Monet concentrated on repetitive elements – the ripples on the water, the foliage, the boats, the human figures – to weave a fabric of brushstrokes which, although emphatically brushstrokes, retain a strong descriptive quality.

 Provenance

 The painting is now in the New York Metropolitan Museum of Art.
-It was bequeathed by Mrs. H. O. Havemeyer in 1929.
+It was bequeathed by Louisine Havemeyer in 1929.